telepresenceio/telepresence/docs/v2.6/reference/architecture.md

 ## Traffic Agent

 The Traffic Agent is a sidecar container that facilitates intercepts.
-When an intercept is started, the Traffic Agent container is injected into the workload's pod(s).
-You can see the Traffic Agent's status by running `kubectl describe pod <pod-name>`.
+When an intercept is first started, the Traffic Agent container is injected into the workload's pod(s).
+You can see the Traffic Agent's status by running `telepresence list` or `kubectl describe pod <pod-name>`.

 Depending on the type of intercept that gets created, the Traffic Agent will either route the incoming request to the Traffic Manager so that it gets routed to a developer's workstation, or it will pass it along to the container in the